erikglee/OSPREY_BIDS/docs/source/installation.rst

 Installation
 ============

-The intended use of this pipeline is through the use of a Singularity/Docker image.
+The intended use of this pipeline is through the use of a `Singularity <https://docs.sylabs.io/guides/3.7/user-guide/index.html>`_ or `Docker <https://docs.docker.com/get-started/>`_ image.
 The image can be built using the Dockerfile found in the `repository <https://github.com/erikglee/OSPREY_BIDS>`_, or it can be pulled from `Dockerhub <https://hub.docker.com/r/dcanumn/osprey/>`_ as a singularity using the following command: ::